CES 22 in pictures: Despite COVID, the cool tech showed up

 Planet Astro Slide

 Samsung, TCL, and others announced new smartphones this week, but none of them have a physical QWERTY keyboard for people mourning the death of BlackBerry.
-Planet Computers traces its heritage all the way back to Psion PDA days that predate BlackBerry, and its new Astro Slide is based on MediaTek’s Dimensity 800 chipset, making it the only 5G QWERTY smartphone in the world.
+Planet Computers traces its heritage all the way back to the Psion PDA days that predate BlackBerry, and its new Astro Slide is based on MediaTek’s Dimensity 800 chipset, making it the only 5G QWERTY smartphone in the world.

 GAF Energy